Perturbation-Tolerant Structural Controllability for Linear Systems: Conclusion

 \section{Conclusion}

-This paper proposes a novel notion, namely PTSC, to characterize the generic property of controllability preservation for realizations of a structured system under structured perturbations, that is, for almost all of the controllable realizations of a structured system, either there exists an addable perturbation with a prescribed structure so that the resulting system is uncontrollable, or there is not such a perturbation.
+This paper proposes a novel notion, namely PTSC, to characterize the generic property of controllability preservation for realizations of a structured system under structured perturbations.
 The perturbation structure can be arbitrary relative to the structure of the original systems.
-A decomposition-based necessary and sufficient condition and a graph-theoretic one are given for single-input systems to be PTSC.
-Some sufficient conditions for multi-input systems to be PSSC are also given.
-It is shown PTSC could provide some feasibility conditions for SCRPs from a generic view, and has the potential to identify critical/vulnerable edges of networks w.r.t. weight perturbations.
-Our future research directions include, exploring necessary and sufficient conditions for PTSC of multi-input systems, extending PTSC to restricting the perturbed systems in the real field, and finding algorithms for the PTSC-induced optimization problem (\ref{SSCR}).
+A decomposition-based necessary and sufficient condition is given for single-input systems to be PTSC, which can be verified efficiently.
+Some intuitive graph-theoretic conditions for PSSC are subsequently given.
+It is shown PTSC could provide some feasibility condition for SCRPs from a generic view.
+Our future research directions include, exploring necessary and sufficient conditions for PTSC of multi-input systems, studying PTSC in the real field, and extending PTSC to consider parameter dependence.

 \begin{appendix}